 Sometimes, it’s hard to remember that He works things out for our good.
 I just keep praying for more understanding, more wisdom and knowledge, and for Him to never let me grow away from Him.
 He truly is my Savior and I’d be lost without Him.

-Seek God, talk to Him and let Him lead you on the path He planned for you to walk down.
+Seek God, talk to Him, and let Him lead you on the path He planned for you to walk down.
 How has your praying and God’s answers affected you?
 Did He answer your prayer in a way that you thought He would?

 If you were inspired by my talk about Praying and God’s answers please share it with your friends and family.
 You can find other interesting Faith fill articles here.
 I’d also like to invite you to follow me on Pinterest, Instagram, and Facebook.